davidbtadokoro/kworkflow-sbes25-tools-artifacts-festival/README.md

 The only absolute requirement to install and run `kw` is to have a GNU/Linux distro based on Debian, Arch, or Fedora.
 Technically, any distro that has `apt`, `pacman`, or `dnf` as package managers available should work.

 Regarding hardware requirements, `kw` does not need specific computing power to work.
 To run heavier commands that require kernel compilation from source code, i.e., some `kw build` commands, the faster your hardware, the better.
-However, this is a limitation of compiling the task of kernel compiling, not `kw` itself.
+However, this is a limitation of the task of compiling the kernel, not `kw` itself.

 ### Installation and Uninstallation